 You do also have the option of adjusting charger settings.
 Many of the best chargers for Teslas, like the Chargepoint Home Flex, allow you to set a desired charging window.
 This means you can plug your car in when you get home, but it won’t start charging until a specified time later in the evening.
 This is useful if your power utility provider offers discounted rates overnight.
 If you’re not sure what your power company offers, the Chargepoint app is for you.
 You just need to enter your utility provider’s name and the app can automatically set the charging window to the time with the cheapest rates.
 All in, you don’t lose anything by using a universal charger; in fact, there are some additional benefits.

 Best Tesla Charger

 Taken together, the additional functionality, equivalent speed, and practical connected features makes a universal charger the best home charger for a Tesla.
 Regardless of your choice, be it a Chargepoint Home Flex, a Wallbox Pulsar Plus, an Enel Juicebox, or even the proprietary Tesla Wall Connector, we’re here to get you set up.
-Contact us if you’re looking for the best Tesla charger for your home and you’re located in the greater Washington DC area.
+Contact us if you’re looking for the best Tesla charger for your home and you’re located in Northern Virginia or the metro Maryland area.